kcdchennai/workshops/iac-terraform-101/README.md

 # IaC and Terraform Workshop content
-This session is part of beginners track workshop
+This session is part of beginners track workshop by [Saravanan](https://gsaravanan.dev)

 ## Introduction
 Infrastructure as code (IaC in short) is one of the critical part of DevOps and Terraform is one such tool to help spin-up infra as code.
 In this workshop we will discuss, IaC overview, Terraform introduction and demo.
 As part of Demo, we will create AWS infrastructure using terraform.